juztamau5/retro3/support/doc/dependencies.md

 redis-server --version # Should be >= 6.x
 ```

-Now that dependencies are installed, before running PeerTube you should start PostgreSQL and Redis:
+Now that dependencies are installed, before running retro3 you should start PostgreSQL and Redis:

 ```
 sudo systemctl start redis postgresql